wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.send_408_post_timeout_response INT 0

    Controls wether POST timeout sends a HTTP status 408 response (``1``)

+.. ts:cv:: CONFIG proxy.config.http.disallow_post_100_continue INT 0

+   Allows you to return a 405 Method Not Supported with Posts also containing an Expect: 100-continue.

+   When a Post w/ Expect: 100-continue is blocked the stat proxy.process.http.disallowed_post_100_continue will be incremented.

 Parent Proxy Configuration
 ==========================